UMUT VEDAT

 BIO

-Currently, Umut is based in Tallinn and is developing new works that continue to challenge form and subject.
-This includes the ongoing production of the feature-length documentary "Tie Me (k)Not," an intimate examination of power, consent, and the structures of modern masculinity.
+Currently based in Tallinn, Umut is developing new works that continue to challenge both form and subject.
+This includes the feature-length documentary Tie Me (k)Not, an intimate exploration of power, consent, vulnerability, and contemporary masculinity.
+Parallel to filmmaking, Umut’s practice increasingly incorporates generative systems, reality scanning as tools to examine how perception, identity, and meaning shift between human and machine interpretation.